 John and I talk about Press Releases for Aviation.

-In the prehistoric days before the internet, press releases were the meat and potatoes of public relations.
+In the prehistoric days before the internet, press releases were the meat and potatoes of aviation PR.

 - But did you know the history of where press release came from?

 - And how the black-hat SEO charlatans ruined it for the rest of it?

 - And why most editors hated them after about 2000?

 - And why you should do them anyway (but do them better than everyone else?)

 - Shoutout to the Airplane Geeks, for producing my very favorite podcast on the planet, and for being a shining example of where a checklists and digital craftsmanship can take you.